 Australian Airports Association CEO Caroline Wilkie at the time cited several near-miss incidents with UAVs - including in Western Australia, NSW, and Victoria - that she said could have had "catastrophic consequences”.
-Extract from CASA prepares to introduce new drone rules
+Extract from IT News article which is no longer available.

+reserves.
 We live in a time of rapid technological advancement, and with this can come a lot of fun doodads and gadgets.
-However, it is important
+However,

-to note that not all of these toys are allowed in Parks.
-Under the Environment Protection and Biodiversity Conservation Regulations
+it is important to note that not all of these toys are allowed in Parks.
+Under the Environment Protection and Biodiversity Conservation

-2000 (Reg 12.27), remote control devices, including planes, cars and drones, are not permitted in any Commonwealth reserve.
-In fact,
+Regulations 2000 (Reg 12.27), remote control devices, including planes, cars and drones, are not permitted in any Commonwealth reserve.

 operators may be able to obtain authorisation to use an RPA.